NawaneetanS/Conda-env-maker/README.md

 - **samtools** – Manipulation and conversion of SAM/BAM files
 - **sra-tools** – Download and convert sequencing data from NCBI SRA
 - **multiqc** – Aggregates results from QC tools like FastQC into a single report
+- **pigz** - Compression and decompression tool with threads capability

 ## Optional Tools
 - **picard** – BAM file cleanup, marking duplicates, etc.